 ‘Downstream’ activities need to be controlled

-Similarly because this now considers life cycle it should cover activities like shipping, logistics etc.
+Similarly, because this now considers the life cycle it should cover activities like shipping, logistics etc.

 Legislative controls now come into play much more e.g. End of life vehicle controls etc.